Antazoline

 Side Effects

 Like all medications, Antazoline can cause side effects, although not everyone experiences them.
-When used as eye drops, side effects are generally localized and mild.
-Common side effects may include:
+The nature and severity of side effects often depend on the route of administration and individual sensitivity.

 - Headache.